alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 title: Creating a macOS app with Haskell and Swift

-description: This is an in-depth guide into developing a native macOS application using
+description: First part of an in-depth guide into developing a native macOS application using
-             Haskell with Swift and SwiftUI, covering the set-up required to ... and tackling challenges such as converting complex data types
+             Haskell with Swift and SwiftUI.
+This part covers the set-up required to call Haskell functions from a Swift in an XCode project using SwiftUI.

 tags: haskell, swift, interop, macos